Clean The LibraryShelf finder & guide · unofficial

 • Two to four players clear fastest.
 A server fits 12, but past four you split floors or get in each other's way.

-• Roles beat headcount: a sort specialist, a courier who owns the carry keys, and an Insight auditor once you hit three.
+• Roles beat headcount: a sort specialist, a dedicated courier, and a checker once you hit three.

 • Use one hub pile near the entrance.
 A courier pulling from a scattered pile re-walks aisles.